 Configuration content

-The system engineering organisation shall ensure that the configuration includes the complete system functional, physical and software characteristics, budgets, interfaces and relationships between external and internal items.
+The system engineering function shall ensure that the configuration includes the system functional, physical and software characteristics, budgets, and, internal and external interfaces.

-The system engineering organisation shall ensure that the configuration includes all lower decomposition levels.
+The system engineering function shall ensure that the configuration includes lower decomposition levels.

-The system engineering organisation shall ensure that the configuration is documented in the DDF and in configuration definition documents.
+The system engineering function shall ensure that the configuration is documented in the DDF and in configuration definition documents.

 Details on configuration definition documents are provided in ECSS-M-ST-40.